About Us

 4. There was something different about this particular visit.
 The setting was exactly as he remembered, but there was a new quality that he had never felt before.

 5. This dream did not have the surreal feel of other dreams.
 It felt like this particular dream was being managed by forces outside his synaptic control.
-One alarm led to the next:
+One red flag led to the next:

 6. The area was naturally desolate, but the exponential desolation made him apprehensive.
 He couldn't ‘wake up...’
-"Now I know something's up," he said.
+"Now I know something's up," he thought.

 7. "Time itself, is wrong," he observed.
 He was standing on the Earth prior to the advent of Human proliferation, as the only photonically infused biological.
 That fact would insulate him from any psychotropic manipulation.